integrateideas/cake3Themes/README.md

             if(isset($value['active']) && $value['active']){
                 $check = 1;
             }
-            //Figure out whether to show or not if($role){
+            Figure out whether to show or not if($role){
                 $show = 0;
                 //role is not in show_to_roles